Tick Bite SOS

 Safe tick removal is crucial to preventing adverse reactions.

-Unfortunately, much of the advice online is based on U.S. tick species and is not applicable to Australian ticks.
+Unfortunately, much of the advice online is based on US tick species and is NOT applicable to Australian ticks.
 The Ixodes holocyclus species has the longest mouthparts among ticks, embedding deeply into the skin—making removal more complex and dangerous.

-Local medical practitioners often lack in-depth knowledge of tick bite consequences.
-Misdiagnosis—or no diagnosis—can lead to preventable chronic illness.
+Local medical practitioners often lack in-depth knowledge of tick bite managemnt and consequences.

 Whether you’re a local or a visitor, it’s important to: